dankomiocevic/ghoti/README.md

 Ghoti is created with the following requirements:
 - Is fast, all requests must have single digit latency.
-- Is focused on throughput, it can handle tens of thousands of clients and support thousands of requests per second.
+- Is focused on throughput, it can handle tens of thousands of clients and support thousands of requests per second (official benchmarks on the way)
-- It is resilient, a Ghoti cluster is designed to have zero downtime and high availability.
+- It is resilient, a Ghoti cluster is designed to have minimal downtime and high availability.
-- Chaos is in its core, it is created and enforced to fail continuously, this way when there is a real failure you won't notice.
+- Chaos is in its core, design decisions are based on the fact that everything fails.

 Ghoti does not persist data.

 A Ghoti cluster allows to maintain availability but does not enforce data persistence.
-Ghoti servers are used to keep track or propagate what is happening in the moment but should not be used to store information.
+Ghoti servers are used to keep track or propagate what is happening in the moment but must not be used to store information.

+Let's say that you are using a Ghoti node as a cache to store information, that information can be lost.
+But, if you are using it as a cache, and your application depends on this information, there is something in the design that needs to be revisited.
+If is truly a cache, the overall system must not fail when is down.
+It could have a performance hit, or be degraded temporarily, but not fail.

+This is why by enforcing the no-persistence and reminding you about that "systems can fail" we want to make Ghoti simple and hopefully make the overall design better.

 ## Protocol